HPCurtis/HPCurtis/README.md

 # Welcome to my github.
 Hello my names Harrison Curtis (coding cowboy).
 I am a former Data scientist and quantitative methodologist at University of Reading [EBRlab](https://github.com/ebrlab/Statistical-methods-for-research-workers-bayes-for-psychologists-and-neuroscientists) 2020/2023.
 Working primarily on the Bayesian workflow for psychometrics/item response theory, [see](https://github.com/ebrlab/CHS_analysis_GRM), as well as fMRI and EEG timeseries analysis, [see](https://github.com/ebrlab/Bayesian_MGRW_LKJ_ERP), and how these methods could be implemented in the current analytical landscape dominated by "old school" methods.
 Recently I have put a heavy focus on cutting edge developments in predictive inference using Machine learning methods.
 I am Looking forward to apply what I have learned and applied outisde of academia in industry.

-When I am not coding im working with my hands 🔨 or dancing 🕺🏻.
+When I am not coding I am working with my hands 🔨 or dancing 🕺🏻.

 # Skills
 - Python, R, Jullia, SQL (Postgres, MuSQL, SQLite3) and Matlab.